Krozark/Kraggne/README.md

         in all case #form is add at the end of the url (set in the template, so you can delete it by customize the template)

     if use with a ModelForm,the form.save have this param : comit=True[,request=request].
 The request param is a optional, if you want to add som attr manualy (object.user for exemple)

+    You can custom the display html of all form:
+    Kraggne/form.html

+    For a specifique form :
+    [module]/forms/[Form class name].html

+    For a model form:
+    [app]/[model]/form.html

 Blocks of content (contrib.gblocks)